 Herds of wild horses, of both Spanish and American heritage, roam the lands around Green River and Rock Springs.
 Travelers with a sturdy, high-clearance vehicle can enjoy viewing the horses while driving the Pilot Butte Wildhorse Scenic Loop, which provides the opportunity to view not only the wild horses but other wildlife along with gorgeous Wyoming scenery.

-Th dry shrub prairie and wet river ecosystems protected by the Seedskadee National Wildlife Refuge are home to a long list of wildlife that includes sage grouse, Western meadowlarks, moose, pronghorn, badgers, and golden eagle.
-Migrating waterfowl stop by at various times during the year.
-These travelers include Trumpeter swans, ducks of all kinds, and leggy shorebirds.
+The dry shrub prairie and wet river ecosystems protected by the Seedskadee National Wildlife Refuge are home to a long list of wildlife that includes sage grouse, Western meadowlarks, moose, pronghorn, badgers, and golden eagle.
+Additionally, migrating waterfowl stop by at various times during the year including Trumpeter swans, ducks of all kinds, and leggy shorebirds.

-The Killpecker Sand Dunes are managed by the Bureau of Land Management.
-While portions of the dunes area are highly-protected wildlife habitat, some areas are open for recreation.
-The hills of sand provide great fun for off highway vehicles (OHVs) of all kinds.
-Hiking and horseback riding are other popular activities.Continue to 5 of 7 below.
+The Killpecker Sand Dunes are managed by the Bureau of Land Management, and while portions of the dunes area are highly-protected wildlife habitat, some areas are open for recreation.
+The hills of sand provide great fun for off-highway vehicles (OHVs) of all kinds, but hiking and horseback riding are other popular activities.